whatisthisidont/portfolio-vuepress/portfolio/journal/discovering-sexological-bodywork.md

 ---
 title: Discovering Sexological Bodywork
-excerpt: The most common questions I get from potential clients are always the same
+excerpt: The most common question I get from potential clients is always the same
   - 'What is Sexological Bodywork anyway?'
 date: